microsoft/DynamicTelemetry/docs/docs/Applications.FlightRecorder.MemoryLeak.document.md

 constitutes a memory leak, the system inevitably starts to slow down and thrash as memory pressure exceeds the hardware's capabilities.

-A powerful use of a flight recorder is to track the insertion or deletion from such a list, or the add reference and release, or malloc() and free() operations in unmanaged languages.
+A powerful use of a Flight Recorder is to track the insertion or deletion from such a list, or the add reference and release, or malloc() and free() operations in unmanaged languages.